 - Start by finely chopping the truffles and nuts.

 - Mix them into the mascarpone to create a paste – this means the truffle flavour will be even throughout.

 - Slice the Tunworth in half horizontally and spread the truffle mixture on one half of the Tunworth as evenly as possible.
-Place the other half on top – like a truffle and cheese sandwich.
+Then, place the other half on top – like a truffle and cheese sandwich.

 - Leave the cheese in the fridge for a few days to allow the flavours to meld together.

-- Enjoy it as part of a cheeseboard or bake the cheese, like you would a camembert, scooping it up with bits of bread or Peter’s Yard crispbread.
+- Enjoy it as part of a cheeseboard or bake the cheese, like you would a camembert, scooping it up with bits of bread or Peter’s Yard Flatbreads.

 Recipe and image courtesy of www.greatbritishchefs.com